Baby-led weaning: Relation to child development

-BLW is closely linked to the way in which babies develop in their first year, particularly in how their nutritional needs dovetail with their motor development.
+Baby-led weaning is closely linked to the way in which babies develop in their first year, particularly in how their nutritional needs dovetail with their motor development.

-Nutritional Requirements
+Nutritional requirements

 As recommended by the World Health Organization and several other health authorities across the world, there is no need to introduce solid food to a baby's diet until after 6 months.
 This guidance is based on research indicating that it is from this age that infants begin to need additional nutrients that cannot be supplied by breastmilk or formula alone.
 The time period from 6 to 18–24 months of age is when the risk of malnutrition is high in infants and the role of breastmilk or infant formula remains important throughout this period.
 It is important that parents do not decrease the volume of milk feeds until the baby is taking in enough solid foods to support growth (AAP, 2013).
 Formula or breastfeeding is continued in conjunction with complementary foods and is always offered before solids in the first 12 months.

-By the time most neurotypically developing babies reach six months, their digestive system and their fine motor skills have developed enough to allow them to self-feed.
+By the time most typically developing babies reach six months, their digestive system and their fine motor skills have developed enough to allow them to self-feed.
 Baby-led weaning takes advantage of the natural developmental progression of the child, both in relation to the age of beginning the transition to solid foods and to the gradual pace of this transition that happens when the infant is in control of the process.